HTTP-APIs/http-apis.github.io/Example.md

       }
 }
 ```
-In the example above
-`vocab:EntryPoint/DroneCollection` will resolve to `http://localhost:8080/api/vocab#EntryPoint/DroneCollection`
-and a property identified with this is defined to be of the type Link.
-This is enough information for a client understanding
-Hydra to know that the value of the DroneCollection property in the following example is intended to be dereferenced.
+In the example above `vocab:EntryPoint/DroneCollection` will resolve to `http://localhost:8080/api/vocab#EntryPoint/DroneCollection` and a property identified with this is defined to be of the type Link.
+This is enough information for a client understanding Hydra to know that the value of the `DroneCollection` property in the following example is intended to be dereferenced.

 While links are enough to build read-only Web APIs, more powerful affordances are required to build read-write Web APIs.
 Thus, Hydra introduces the notion of operations.
-Simply speaking, an Operation represents the information necessary for a
+Simply speaking, an operation represents the information necessary for a
 client to construct valid HTTP requests in order to manipulate the server's resource state.
 As such, the only required
-property of an Operation is its HTTP method.
+property of an operation is its HTTP method.
 Optionally, it is also possible to describe what information the server expects
 or returns, including additional information about HTTP status codes that might be returned.
-This helps a developer to
+This helps developers to
 understand what to expect when invoking an operation.
 This information has, however, not to be considered as being complete;
 it is merely a hint.
 Developers should, e.g., expect that other HTTP status codes might be returned and program their clients
 accordingly.